Which Social Network Makes The Most Business Sense?

 Facebook?
 Twitter?
 Google+?
 Pinterest?
 Here's how to ensure you dedicate resources to the right platforms for your business.

-Noise to Signal showing a pair of work associates pondering their social strategy: "So we poured our budget into a Foursquare strategy, which we abandoned to pursue an Instagram strategy, which we dropped to pursue a Pinterest strategy.
+A friend on Facebook recently shared a cartoon from Noise to Signal showing a pair of work associates pondering their social strategy: "So we poured our budget into a Foursquare strategy, which we abandoned to pursue an Instagram strategy, which we dropped to pursue a Pinterest strategy.
 I'm starting to think what we really need is a strategy strategy," the cartoon's caption says.

 I thought the cartoon, by Rob Cottingham, nailed a problem that many organizations are facing today: With so many social networking platforms out there, and with new "it" platforms changing the landscape at a dizzying pace, where should you dedicate what are probably limited resources?
 Facebook?
 Twitter?
 LinkedIn?
 Pinterest?
 Google+?
 Is it better to bet on one or two platforms, or to spread your chips across them all and see which one hits?
 Just as the cartoon notes, it's important to develop a social "strategy strategy."

 At the heart of any decision about social strategy is relevance, according to Jason Breed, Global Social Media practice lead for Accenture and co-founder of www.Hashtagsocialmedia.com.
 He says, "[You] need to do social on purpose--otherwise, you are simply moving for the sake of motion."

 Organizations must think about what's relevant for the business and what's relevant for the customer, Breed advises.
 "Like any investment, [social initiatives have] to result in impact to the business--calls deflected, new leads, competitive intelligence, supply chain effectiveness, etc. Then figure out the best channel for that, not the other way around," he says.
 "It does not matter if you put up a Facebook page while your customers are complaining on Twitter."